wiloon/blog/content/post/archive-0/2012-08-15-pacakge-info-java.md

 if(an instanceof PkgAnnotation){

-System.out.println("Hi,I&#8217;m the PkgAnnotation ,which is be placed on package!");
+System.out.println("Hi,I'm the PkgAnnotation ,which is be placed on package!");

 /*